Updated November 4, 2019

 101 West Main Street, Suite 400

 The U.S. Association of National Advertisers (ANA) serves as Nexus Direct’s third-party dispute resolution provider, as required under the Privacy Shield Principles.
-If contacting Nexus Direct does not result in a satisfactory resolution, complaint(s) may be filed with the U.S. Association of National Advertisers using the following contacts:
+If by contacting Nexus Direct without satisfactory resolution, complaint(s) may be filed with the U.S. Association of National Advertisers using the following contacts:

 To file a complaint/inquiry with ANA: https://thedma.org/resources/consumer-resources/privacyshield-consumers/dma-eu-privacyshield-complaint-form/